-- Bike Helmet Safety Education - Staff will help provide information about how to choose the correct helmet for you, or your child.
-We also provide helmets for reduced pricing for individuals who qualify.
+- Bike Helmet Safety Education - Staff will provide information about how to choose the correct helmet for you, or your child.

-- Blood Pressure Checks - Blood pressure can oft en be an indicator of future health problems, as high blood pressure puts extra strain on your heart.
+- Blood Pressure Checks - Blood pressure can be checked at any time via appointment at the public health office.
+Blood pressure is an indicator of future health problems, as high blood pressure puts extra strain on your heart.

 - Breastfeeding Resources - A variety of services and best practices are available for mothers and their new children.

 - Car Safety Seat Program - Studies show that more than 80% of car seats are used incorrectly.
 Staff will evaluate your car seat and provide education and best practices for keeping your child safe in an automobile.

 - Healthy Baby Clinic - This clinic is offered on the second Monday of the month from 3-6 p.m. at the Public Health office.
 Nurses will weigh and measure your infant, answer questions about infant growth and development, infant feeding and check car seats.
 Immunizations can also be given if indicated.